MayuPuter/SOM/README.txt

 However, if you launch the app as is, it will select the notebook from the default location of your account

-Since this is inconvenient, I always start it from within the Anacoda prompt, cd (change directory) to the location where the above program is located, and then
+Since this is inconvenient, I always start it from within the Anacoda prompt, and cd (change directory) to the location where the above program is located, and then

     jupyter notebook --notebook-dir="."